 Marian Murray - Boston, United States

-SAFARI TRIP IDEA FOR SWALA CAMP IN TARANGIRE TANZANIA
+SAFARI BOOKING TRIP IDEA FOR SWALA CAMP IN TARANGIRE TANZANIA

 When staying at Swala Camp in Tarangire, we recommend combining it with your Northern Tanzania safari to Lake Manyara, Ngorongoro Crater and Serengeti (wildebeest migration).
 End your trip with a Swahili cultural tour and beach holiday in Zanzibar.